 If you want help with standing up to food pushers, you could give hypnotherapy a try.
 It could give you the confidence boost you need.

 My name is Samantha Culshaw-Robinson and I am a clinical hypnotherapist and mindfulness practitioner.
-I have been successfully helping people quit smoking and relieve stress since 2010.
+I have been successfully helping people achieve a healthy weight since 2010.
 If you have any questions about the above or would like to book a complimentary initial consultation, please get in touch.
 You can either email me email@example.com or call me on 075 222 777 22.